 - PA's Dirt and Gravel Road Program does NOT require the application of surface material on funded projects.
-However, if a surface material is applied, DSA is the only Program-approved material. - The use of fabric and dust suppressants is allowed, but not required on Program projects. - DSA placement using a paver is strongly encouraged on all projects and required on projects over 1,000 tons.
+However, if a surface material is applied, DSA is the only Program-approved material. - The use of fabric and dust suppressants is allowed, but not required on Program projects. - DSA placement using a paver is strongly encouraged on every project and required on projects over 500 tons.
 Mobilization costs may preclude the use of a paver for short projects with small quantities of DSA.
+If the total tonnage is less than 500 tons the DSA must be paver placed or placed by tailgating and groomed with a road grader equipped with a carbide tipped grader blade.